22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 Add the cold milk, cold water, salt, and pepper to a medium pot.
 (Starting with cold milk and water reduces the chance of any lumps.)

-seasoned milk and water in pot
+seasoned milk and water in pot.

 Turn the heat to medium-high and slowly whisk in the polenta.
 Allow the liquid to come to a boil, which will take 3 to 5 minutes, whisking every minute or so.

-whisking polenta into milk mixture
+whisking polenta into milk mixture.

 Once the mixture comes to a boil, reduce the heat to low so it begins to simmer.
 Cook uncovered, whisking regularly, for about 3 minutes, or until the polenta has become very creamy and thickened.

-whisking polenta as it cooks
+whisking polenta as it cooks.

 Turn off the heat and add the butter and Parmigiano Reggiano (if using).

-seasoning polenta with butter and cheese
+bowl of polenta with butter and parmesan cheese.

 You May Also Like